jpype-project/jpype/doc/userguide.rst

 Case 1: Access to a Java library
 --------------------------------

 Suppose you are a hard core Python programmer.
-Lambdas, threading, dictionary hacking, monkey patching, been there, done that.
+You can easily use lambdas, threading, dictionary hacking, monkey patching, been there, done that.
 You are hard at work on your latest project but you just need to pip in the database driver for your customers database and you can call it a night.
-But unfortunately, it appears that your customers database just won't connect to the Python database API no matter what you do.
-The whole thing is custom and not a chance they are going to get you a Python copy.
+Unfortunately, it appears that your customers database will not connect to the Python database API.
+The whole thing is custom and the customer isn't going to supply you with a Python version.
 They did sent you a Java driver for the database but fat lot of good that will do for you.

 Stumbling through the internet you find a module that says it can natively load Java packages as Python modules.
 Well, it worth a shot...

-So first thing the guide says is that you need to install Java and set up a JAVA_HOME environmental variable pointing to the JRE.
+So first thing the guide says is that you need to install Java and set up a ``JAVA_HOME`` environment variable pointing to the JRE.
 Then start the JVM with classpath pointed to customers jar file.
 The customer sent over an example in Java so you just have to port it into Python.